oroinc/documentation/user_guide/email_template.rst

 .. image:: ./img/marketing/email_template_ex.png

-*In the example below, the template contains a link to the website page composed with a piece of tracking code from the "Tracking Websitse" record.
-Every time a user follows the link, visit event will be tracked for the campaign, as described in the :ref:`How to Track Campaign Related Activities on the Website <user-guide-how-to-track>` guide.*
+*In the example below, the template contains a link to the website page composed with a piece of :ref:`tracking code <user-guide-how-to-track>`.
+Every time a user follows the link, visit event will be tracked for the campaign.*

 3. You can click :guilabel:`Preview` button to check your template

 .. image:: ./img/marketing/email_template_preview.png

-4. If the you are satisfied with the preview, save the template in the system with the button in the top right corner of the page.
+4. If you are satisfied with the preview, save the template in the system with the button in the top right corner of the page.